Creating To Do Lists In WordPress

 - Individual – Select this option if you want each user to be able to create and manage their own private to-do list.

-- Group – Use this option if you want all users to be able to share the same to-do list.
+- Group – Choosing this option allows all users to share the same to-do list.

-- Master – This option allows you to create one master list for all users, where users have their own individual completion of items.
-If you select the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – Use this option to create one master list for all users, where users have their own individual items to complete.
+If you select the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order